nfaltir/Dataxplorer/README.md

 <br>

 1. Dataset Preview: It provides a preview of the first few rows (Head) and last few rows (Tail) of the dataset.

 2. Header Count: The app displays the total number of headers (fields or columns) present in the dataset.

 3. Row Count: It shows the total number of rows in the dataset.

 4. Total Data Points: The app calculates and presents the total number of data points in the dataset, considering all rows and columns.

 5. Dataframe Dimension Count: It provides the dimensions (rows and columns) of the dataset.

 6. Dataset Size: The app indicates the size of the dataset in terms of memory usage.

 7. List of Headers: It displays a list of all headers (fields or columns) available in the dataset.

 8. Data Types: For each header, the app presents the corresponding data type (e.g., integer, string, float, etc.).

 9. Data Summary Table: The app generates a summary table for headers with numerical values, providing statistics such as mean, median, minimum, maximum, etc.

 10. Missing Values Count: It calculates and presents the total number of missing values in the dataset.

 11. Duplicate Rows: The app identifies and provides a list of duplicate rows in the dataset.
-With these functionalities, users can efficiently explore and gain insights into their datasets.

 <br>